 Slavery in America started in 1619, when a Dutch ship brought 20 African slaves to the British colony of Jamestown, Virginia.
 By 1850 more than 3 million black slaves were in the U.S. Many died on the ships as they sailed from Africa to America.
-Those who survived were sold.
+Those who survived were sold as slaves.
+Slaves had to do hard work for their masters, but they did not earn any money at all.
+As you can imagine, this made masters very rich while slaves stayed very poor.
 Families were split up.
 A wife would be sold to one buyer, a husband to another, and their children to yet another.
 They would never see each other again but would be forced to work their wholes lives as slaves until they died.
 When black children were born, they could be taken from their families and sold to someone else.
 This went on for hundreds of years, even though 5,000 black soldiers helped the colonies to gain independence from the British during the Revolutionary War and 179,000 served in the Union army during the Civil War.

 When slavery was officially abolished in 1865, black people were still treated unfairly in this country.
-They were not allowed to vote, sit in white restaurants, drink from white drinking fountains, or live in white neighborhoods.
+They were not allowed to vote, sit in white restaurants, drink from white drinking fountains, live in white neighborhoods, or go to the nicest schools that were only for white kids.

-• What was the situation?

-- Who was treated poorly? - How were they treated poorly? - Do you think they were able to fully use their creativity and gifts? - Who misses out when a person is not able to develop and share their giftedness? - How do you think God feels when we treat his children this way? - What are your thoughts or questions if you had ancestors who were slaves? - What do you think God would want us to do?
+- What was the situation? - Who was treated poorly? - · How were they treated poorly? - Do you think they were able to fully use their creativity and gifts? - Who misses out when a person is not able to develop and share their giftedness? - How do you think God feels when we treat his children this way? - What are your thoughts or questions if you had ancestors who were slaves? - What do you think God would want us to do?